-The Maryland Fair Employment Practices Act prohibits all employers from discriminating in employment on the basis of race, color, religion, sex, age, national origin, marital status, sexual orientation, genetic information, or disability unrelated to reasonable performance of the job, or because of the individual's refusal to submit to a genetic test or make available the results of a genetic test (MD State Govt.
+The Maryland Fair Employment Practices Act prohibits all employers from discriminating in employment on the basis of race, color, religion, sex, age, national origin, marital status, sexual orientation, gender identity, genetic information, or disability unrelated to reasonable performance of the job, or because of the individual's refusal to submit to a genetic test or make available the results of a genetic test (MD State Govt.
 Code Sec.
 20-601 et seq.).

 The Act applies to all public employers and to private employers that have employed at least 15 employees during each working day for 20 or more calendar weeks in the current or prior year